ggrossman/unix-cb/README.md

 about it here: http://hyperreal.org/raves/vrave/

 I wasn't paying much attention to Vrave except in the first few months that it was up.
 I've never even been to a rave.
-But I was floored that marriages were conducted over it.
+But I was amazed that marriages were conducted over it.
 And unfortunately, it sounds like there was some serious misbehavior by some bad actors that led to its demise.